-This article about 7 Ways to Recover When You Eat Gluten by Accident contains affiliate links.
-This post is NOT a substitute for medical care and is for informational and entertainment purposes only.
-Avoid gluten and never use these treatment options as an excuse to eat gluten, even just a little.
+This article discusses what home remedies can help you when you accidentally eat gluten and you have celiac disease or gluten sensitivity.
+This post contains affiliate links and is NOT a substitute for medical care.
+It is for informational and entertainment purposes only.
+Avoid gluten and never use these treatment options as an excuse to eat any gluten.
 Please read my disclaimers.

-We’re eating at a new restaurant (or even a restaurant we know and love) and it happened.
-We accidently ate a piece of gluten.
+Maybe you were eating at a new restaurant (or even a restaurant you know and love) and it happened.
+You accidently ate a piece of gluten and now you feel like the Devil has taken up residence in your body.
 Gulp!

-Unfortunately, it happens to the best of us.
+Unfortunately, accidentally eating gluten happens to the best of us.

-Even with all the careful attention we take to ensuring no gluten crosses our lips… getting glutened can still happen.
+Even with all the careful attention we take to ensuring no gluten crosses our lips… sometimes that sneaky gluten protein still finds its way into your body.

 Let’s just say, gluten happens.

-That’s why I’ve been asked on several occasions about what I do when I’ve been accidentally glutened.
-Gluten-free people want to know how they can quickly rebound from an accidental gluten exposure without experiencing the cascade of ill-effects.
+I’ve been asked on several occasions about what I do if you’ve been accidentally glutened.
+You want to know how you can quickly rebound from an accidental gluten exposure without experiencing the cascade of ill-effects.

 Everyone experiences a different reaction when they are accidentally glutened.
-Some experience severe indigestion, bloating, gas, or urgent diarrhea, while others experience headaches, skin breakouts or fatigue.
+Some experience severe indigestion, bloating, gas, or urgent diarrhea, while others experience headaches, skin breakouts (acne, rashes), and/or fatigue.
 Some unlucky sufferers experience a combination of these devastating symptoms.
+The reaction can vary from person to person, and may depend on if you hate a lot of gluten, or simply a crumb due to cross contamination.

-While it’s best not to eat gluten, if it happens, don’t panic, especially if you’ve been gluten-free for a while.
-Your body has had time to heal and your intestinal lining is likely in much better shape than it was when you used to eat gluten.
+The good news is that if you’ve been eating gluten free for a while, chances are your body has had time to heal and your intestinal lining is likely in much better shape than it was when you used to eat gluten.
+This means your digestive system is healthy, can may more quickly and easily bounce back from an accidental glutening.

-In fact, the intestinal lining is similar to your skin, which is the largest organ in your body.
-When you get a cut on your finger, after a few days the skin completely turns over.
-New, healthy tissue has replaced the once damaged tissue.
+The intestinal lining is similar to your skin.
+When you get a cut on your finger, after a few days the skin completely turns over and is healed.
 The small intestine, too, turns over every 5-7 days.
-This means if you accidentally consume gluten, you can rest assured that your intestinal lining will flip and forget it in a few days.
+This means if you accidentally consume gluten, you can rest assured that your intestinal lining will flip and forget it in a few days in most cases.

 However, while the damage might only cause a small set back in your long-term health, the initial symptoms of an accidental gluten exposure can be too much to bear for many sufferers of celiac disease and other gluten disorders.